-In 2020, we experienced positive cash flow from operating activities of RMB42.3 million despite a net loss of RMB215.1 million.
-In 2021, we experienced positive cash flow from operating activities of RMB1,438.9 million and generated a net income of RMB2,000.3 million.
-In 2022, we generated net income of RMB486.4 million, while experienced negative cash flow from operating activities of RMB1,696.7 million.
+In 2021, we experienced positive cash flow from operating activities of US\$202.3 million and generated a net income of US\$309.1 million.
+In 2022, we generated net income of US\$69.9 million, while experienced negative cash flow from operating activities of US\$182.6 million.
+In 2023, we incurred negative cash flow from operating activities of US\$123.6 million and a net loss of US\$414.2 million.
 We cannot assure you that we will be able to generate positive cash flow from operating activities in the future or that we will be able to continue to obtain financing on acceptable terms or at all.
-Our ability to achieve profitability and positive cash flow from operating activities will depend on a mix of factors, some of which are beyond our control, including the price of Bitcoin, upfront investment for our mining business, our ability to grow our AI business and manage our product mix and our ability to secure favorable commercial terms from suppliers.
+Our ability to achieve profitability and positive cash flow from operating activities will depend on a mix of factors, some of which are beyond our control, including the price of Bitcoin, up-front investment for our mining business, our ability to grow our AI business and manage our product mix and our ability to secure favorable commercial terms from suppliers.